yubinTW/fastify-keycloak-adapter/README.md

 - `scope` client scope of keycloak (optional, string[], defaults to `['openid']`)

+- `retries` The number of times to retry before failing. (optional, number, defaults to 3)

 - `logoutEndpoint` route path of doing logout (optional, defaults to `/logout`)

 - `excludedPatterns` string array for non-authorized urls (optional, support `?`, `*` and `**` wildcards)